wacoo/aedya-chat-game/README.md

 <!-- PROJECT DESCRIPTION  -->

-# 📖 [Project Title] <a name="about-project"></a>
+# 📖 AEDYA Chat Game <a name="about-project"></a>

-[Project Description]
-This template is a react project with linters configuration for react and redux.
-However, it doesn't include redux.
-It has to be installed manually if needed.
+AEDYA Chat Game is an innovative project aimed at creating an engaging and interactive chat application.
+The purpose of this project is to provide users from different countries with an opportunity to register and play exciting chat games.
+The game encourages players to connect, communicate, and compete for better rewards, while emphasizing the idea that "at the end of the day, you are alone."
+Let's explore the features and architecture of AEDYA Chat Game.

 ## 🛠 Built With <a name="built-with"></a>